forestryio/forestry.io/hugo/content/docs/faqs/guests.md

 private: false
 weight: ''
 aliases: []
+menu:
+  faqs:
+    name: What are Guests
+    weight: 3
+    parent: FAQs

 ---
 A Guest is a single-site user with limited permissions.
 Guests do not get access to support and are often used for clients or external colleagues.